Charges & Remissions

 The following are examples of additional activities organised by the school, which required voluntary contributions from parents last year:

-Each year the school organises a 2-night residential visit for Year 6 to either Braeside or Tile Barn.
+Each year the school organises a 2-night residential visit for Year 5 and Year 6 to either Braeside or Tile Barn.
 We make a charge for board and lodging for this trip.
 Parents who are in receipt of Income Support will be exempt from such payment.

 The school organises swimming lessons for all children.
 These take place in school time and are part of the National Curriculum.
 Whilst the cost of the swimming lessons, lifeguards, pool hire and swimming teachers are funded from our PE and Sports budget, we do request voluntary contributions to support the cost of the coach.